lukavr05/final-year-project/documents/main.typ

   [Performed preliminary experiments on different machine learning models to determine which will work best for the classification problem]
 )

+== Project Demonstration

+The link to the demonstration video displaying all current working code can be found here: https://www.youtube.com/watch?v=Ey3dimP2jmY

 == Project Diary

 ```md